Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 | ✅ Full time tracking + automated billing | ❌ No BI Analytics (Elite only) |

-The Bottom Line 👉 Solo is the obvious starting point for sole practitioners — costs less than Canopy Starter, bills monthly, and includes features Canopy reserves for higher modules.
+The Bottom Line 👉 Solo is the obvious starting point for sole practitioners — costs a fraction of Canopy’s entry tier, bills monthly, and needs no self-serve sales call to start a trial.

 Uku Team Plan: $38/member/month